DullReferenceException/lazy-bones/README.md

 });
 ```

 ...which will of course sequence things in either series or parallel depending on the dependency graph.
+One thing to
+mention: `lazy-bones` will wait for already-in-flight requests to complete, so you don't have to worry about duplicate
+requests whether already-completed or in-progress.

 ## How can I track performance in order to optimize my data flows?